kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [6a ae a3 95 f2 b2 88 e6 00] = 1985-10-26T08:22:16.900142 = Oct 26th, 1985 8:22:16.900142 GMT
+    [6a ae a3 95 f2 b2 88 e6 00] = 1985-10-26T08:22:16.900142Z = Oct 26th, 1985 8:22:16.900142 GMT

 ### Array Type

 An array of scalar values.
-All elements must be of the same type and size.
+All elements MUST be of the same type AND width.

     [6e] [Element Type] [Length] [Element 0] ...
 [Element (Length-1)]

 The elements themselves do *NOT* contain a type field; only a payload.
 The type is specified in the `Element Type` field of the array.
-In this way, the elements of an array can be read directly off the buffer, accessible via type punning as a native array.
+In this way, the elements of an array can be read directly off the buffer, accessible by type punning a portion of the buffer as an array of the native type.

 Note: Arrays cannot contain other arrays or containers or the EMPTY type.